genesiscloud/genesis-cloud-inference-articles/art03.md

 * obtains a CUDA stream reference
 * allocates a Numpy array to hold the output data on the host
 * allocates device memory buffers for the input and output tensors
-* specifies input/output **bindings** as a list holding addresses of all input and output buffers
+* specifies input/output bindings as a list holding addresses of all input and output buffers
 * copies the input tensor from host to device
-* measures peformance by repeated execution of inference for the `context` with the specified bindings and CUDA stream handle
+* measures performance by repeated execution of inference for the `context` with the specified bindings and CUDA stream handle
 * copies the output tensor from device to host
 * applies the softmax transformation to the output